 THE self-organization of traffic is a highly complex phenomenon.
-Traffic flow is distorted by accidents that are often triggered by errors in perception or judgement of traffic participants.
-It seems plausible that in a future world of autonomous vehicles improved technology will substantially reduce, but not completely eliminate the number of traffic accidents (cf., e.g., [1], [2]).
-A sufficient amount of real world statistical data on traffic systems of autonomous vehicles is not yet available.
+Traffic flow is distorted by accidents which are often triggered by errors in perception or judgement of traffic participants.
+It seems plausible that in a future world of autonomous vehicles improved technology will substantially reduce, but not completely eliminate traffic accidents (cf., e.g., [1], [2]).
+In particular, accidents will still occur whenever autonomous vehicles and human drivers coexist.
+For these future scenarios, a sufficient amount of real world statistical data on traffic systems with different proportions of autonomous vehicles is not yet available.
 To overcome this lack of information, we propose a stochastic model that generates artificial data on both traffic flow and accidents.
-In this setting, we study the tradeoff between safety and efficiency as a function of the underlying algorithms that govern the individual vehicles.
+In this setting, we study the tradeoff between safety and efficiency as a function of the driving style of the individual vehicles.
 In the absence of real data, the sound design of future traffic systems requires such a strategy.
-Simulations that generate artificial data are a prerequisite for the anticipation of both future capabilities and risks associated with autonomous vehicles and their algorithms.
+Simulations that generate artificial data are a prerequisite for the anticipation of both future capabilities and risks associated with autonomous vehicles and their algorithms, advanced driver-assistance systems, and human drivers.